KevinChang0618/How-COVID-19-Impact-Stock-Market/README.md

 2. Check VIF (X variables are independent).
 3. Check QQ plot (Errors (residuals) are normally distributed).
 4. Check Heteroskedasticity (Errors (residuals) variance is constant).
 - In residual plot, we find heteroskedasticity problem and use<b> Breusch-Pagan test</b> to double check heteroskedasticity problem.
-(If p-value is siginificant, reject H0 of no heteroskedasticity => heteroscedasticity is present)
+(If p-value is siginificant, reject H0: no heteroskedasticity => heteroscedasticity is present)

 ![image](https://user-images.githubusercontent.com/67025904/134563425-3d9f512e-3545-416d-b635-db76d847734c.png)
 ![image](https://user-images.githubusercontent.com/67025904/134564427-696d0152-3790-48bb-8642-8b07e392c469.png)

-- Then we use <b>Weight Least Square</b> to fix heteroskedasticity problem.
+- Then we use <b>Weighted Least Squares</b> to fix heteroskedasticity problem.
 5. Check serial problem (Observations are independent).
 - Use <b>Durbin- Watson test</b> to check <b>Serial Correlation</b> problem and use <b>Lagging</b> (Adding lagged one day of close into predictors) to fix it.
 ![image](https://user-images.githubusercontent.com/67025904/134565476-81d7a377-fc27-42a4-a2a1-0b7cf101b959.png)